The global skills and competency framework for the digital world

 Maintains awareness of the global needs of the organisation.

-Promotes the benefits that a common approach to technology deployment will bring to the business as a whole.
+Promotes the benefits that a common approach to technology deployment will bring to the entire organisation.

 Information systems coordination: Level 7